rajeshprasanth/file-hosting/README.md

   - UPLOAD_FOLDER=/app/uploads
   - SECRET_KEY=supersecretkey
 ```
- - `UPLOAD_FOLDER`: Tells the app where to save uploaded files inside the container.
+- `UPLOAD_FOLDER`: Specifies the directory for storing uploaded files.
- - `SECRET_KEY`: A secret value used by Flask to handle things like sessions and cookies securely.
-You should change this to a more secure key.
+- `SECRET_KEY`: Used by Flask for session management and security.

 ### 3. Ports:
 ```yaml
 ports:
   - "5001:5000"
 ```
 - Maps port 5000 inside the container (where the app runs) to port 5001 on your computer.
- - You can then access the app by going to http://localhost:5001 in your web browser.
+- Access the app at `http://localhost:5001`.

+## Contributing

+Contributions are welcome!
+If you would like to enhance the project, please submit a pull request or open an issue.

 ## License

-This Docker image is provided under the MIT License.
-See the LICENSE file for more information.
+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.

-## Contributions

-If you would like to contribute to this project, feel free to submit a pull request or open an issue.
-We welcome bug fixes, feature improvements, and any suggestions to make this Docker image even better!

 Thank you for using the File Hosting application!